ADX Florence: Function

-USP ADX Florence houses male inmates in the federal prison system deemed the most dangerous and in need of the tightest control, including prisoners whose escape would pose a serious threat to national security.
+Florence houses male inmates in the federal prison system deemed the most dangerous and in need of the tightest control, including prisoners whose escape would pose a serious threat to national security.

 Women classified as a "special management concern" due to violence or escape attempts are confined at Federal Medical Center, Carswell in Fort Worth, Texas.

 History

-In 1983, Thomas Silverstein and Clayton Fountain, members of the Aryan Brotherhood, fatally stabbed correctional officers Merle Clutts and Robert Hoffman at the United States Penitentiary, Marion.
+On October 22, 1983, Thomas Silverstein and Clayton Fountain, members of the Aryan Brotherhood, fatally stabbed correctional officers Merle Clutts and Robert Hoffman at the United States Penitentiary, Marion.
 The stabbings took place only a few hours apart and were blamed on inadequate prison design.

 Federal Bureau of Prisons director Norman Carlson proposed a new facility to isolate the most dangerous, uncontrollable inmates for security and safety.
-Under his leadership, USP Marion was operated in permanent lockdown, serving as a model for ADX as a control unit prison.
+Under his leadership, USP Marion was operated in permanent lockdown for 23 years, serving as a model for ADX as a control unit prison.
 Carlson believed that the prison would hold criminals who were desperate enough to murder corrections officers or other inmates in the hopes of being sentenced to death.
 He argued that as draconian as these measures were, they were the only way to deal with inmates who have "absolutely no concern for human life".

-USP ADX Florence opened on January 10, 1995.
+Florence opened on January 10, 1995.
 The county already had nine prisons, but the lure of 750 to 900 permanent jobs (plus temporary jobs during the prison's construction) led residents to raise $160,000 to purchase 600 acre for the new prison.
-Hundreds of people attended the groundbreaking for the facility, which was designed by two leading architecture firms in Colorado Springs and cost $60 million to build.
+Hundreds of people attended the groundbreaking for the facility, which was designed by two architecture firms in Colorado Springs and cost $60 million to build.

 Inmate population

-The supermax unit at USP ADX Florence houses 324 male inmates as of March 8, 2023, each assigned to one of six security levels.
-It is designed for 490 inmates but has never been at full capacity.
+The supermax unit at Florence housed 380 male inmates as of November 2025, each assigned to one of six security levels.
+It is designed to house up to 474 inmates but has never been at full capacity.